no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 **Note**: Rules 5.25, 5.38, and 5.44 are technically applicable to XDP/eBPF but were intentionally discarded as not useful for practical vulnerability testing.

+**Rule 5.25**
+Rule 5.25 addresses the correct use of errno when interacting with Standard C Library functions.
+In the XDP/eBPF context, this rule is not relevant for security testing because eBPF programs do not link against the C standard library and do not rely on errno for error signaling.
+Instead, BPF helpers communicate errors via explicit return values.
+Misuse of errno cannot occur in this environment and therefore does not introduce security risks.
+For the security of eBPF/XDP code, this rule can be considered not applicable.

+**Rule 5.38**
+While this rule is useful for preventing functional bugs in standard C code, it is not relevant for eBPF/XDP vulnerability testing. eBPF programs array bounds must be explicitly tracked, and pointer size misuse does not introduce exploitable security vulnerabilities.
+At worst, such code leads to logical errors rather than security issues.
+Therefore, this rule can be considered not useful in a security review.

+**Rule 5.44** is about avoiding the use of reserved identifiers (like errno, or identifiers starting with _ followed by uppercase) to ensure portability and prevent undefined behavior in standard C environments.
+In the context of XDP/eBPF, this rule has little relevance for security testing because eBPF programs operate in a restricted environment without the C standard library, and reserved identifier clashes cannot lead to security vulnerabilities.
+At worst, such violations cause compilation issues, not exploitable conditions.

 These exclusions reflect the constrained execution environment of eBPF programs, which operate in kernel space with:
 - No dynamic memory allocation
 - No signal handling